nwg/racket-wiki/Low-risk-ways-you-can-use-Racket-at-work.md

 Wow!
 Racket has so many features, a full-featured **functional** and **[object-oriented](http://www.ccs.neu.edu/home/matthias/Thoughts/Programming_with_Class_in_Racket.html)** language with powerful [macro](http://www.greghendershott.com/fear-of-macros/) facilities, gradual typing and a static type checker.
 (It is safe and fun!)

-# But how can you use Racket a work?

-_Here are some low risk examples and suggestions for people to get stuff done with racket._
+_Here are some low risk examples and suggestions for people to get stuff done with racket *right now*._

 Use Racket (& DrRacket) ...
  1.  ... to [validate NHS numbers](https://github.com/spdegabrielle/check-nhs-number) in a dataset